The invertebrate collection

 The mollusc collection

 Molluscs include snails, gestropods, bivalves, cepholopods, mussels and minor groups.
 The museum's mollusc collection is very large, consisting of around 350,000 samples.
 Most of them are terrestrial and freshwater molluscs.
-Among the land molluscs, the national material was collected during the soil fauna survey, which had a unique range and scope.
+Among the land molluscs, the national material was collected during the terrestrial research programme, which had a unique range and scope.
 Similar materials of lesser scope also exist in Norway and Denmark.

 The collection also includes small and large freshwater mussels from Sweden.
 There is a large number of samples of terrestrial molluscs from other parts of the West Palaearctic and Atlantic islands.
-In addition to the dry collection there are also many slugs kept in formaldehyde.
-This material includes a large number of samples spread by cultural transmission, in particular Spanish slugs.
+In addition to the dry collection there are also alcohol specimens.
+This material includes a large number of samples spread by cultural transmission, in particular Iberian slugs.
 This part of the collection is growing every year.

 The Westerlund collection